xlibb/module-pdfbox/examples/pdf_json_converter/README.md

-# Convert a PDF file into JSON.
+# Convert a PDF file into JSON

 ## Overview
 This guide explains how to extract JSON data from various types of PDF documents, including scanned and embedded files, based on a specified JSON schema.